luigif/php-mysql-class-using-mysqli-extension/readme.md

 # PHP mysqli class

-This is a fork of PHP MySQL class, which utilizes MySQLi.
+This is a fork of a PHP MYSQL class, which uses mysqli extension.
 Fixes some bugs and allows for improvements of original class.

 It is inspired from the CodeIgniter php framework.